Meta key

 The Meta key is a modifier key on certain keyboards.
-It first appeared on the Stanford Artificial Intelligence Lab (SAIL) keyboard in 1970.
+It first appeared on the Stanford Artificial Intelligence Lab (SAIL)'s SAIL keyboard in 1970.

 History

-The Meta key first appeared on the Stanford Artificial Intelligence Lab (SAIL) keyboard in 1970 and successors such as the Knight keyboard, space-cadet keyboard, MIT Lisp machine, Symbolics keyboards, and on Sun Microsystems keyboards (where it is marked with a black diamond "◆").
+The Meta modifier key first appeared on the Stanford Artificial Intelligence Lab (SAIL) keyboard in 1970 and successors such as the Knight keyboard, space-cadet keyboard, MIT Lisp machine, Symbolics keyboards, and on Sun Microsystems keyboards (where it is marked with a black diamond "◆").

+The keyboard used with the LINC computer had a meta key in 1962, but it was not a modifier.

 Use

 Generally, the Meta key worked similar to Macintosh's Command key, in that when held down it modified letters and symbols into immediate commands (shortcuts).
 On these keyboards the Control key was placed closest to the space bar, then the Meta key outside Control.
 The space-cadet keyboard added the Super key outside Meta, and the Hyper key outside that.
-All these keys produced shortcuts (24 of them for every letter), but the Control ones were easiest to type and most popular, and the Meta ones second-easiest and thus second most popular.
+All these keys produced shortcuts (24-1 of them for every letter), but the Control ones were easiest to type and most popular, and the Meta ones second-easiest and thus second most popular.
 However, on most modern keyboards, the Control key is farthest from the space bar, reversing the convenience of shortcuts.